 If the root cause of the mental health issue is left untreated, symptomatic behaviors like self-harm and substance abuse can escalate.
 Prolonged use of opioids can then result in a physical dependence to the drugs, which further complicates the problem.

 Not much data is available to determine exactly how many people struggle with both opioid addiction and self-harm.
-One study published on the National Center for Biotechnology Information website, however, found that adolescents self-harm are four times as likely to have substance use problems in adulthood.
+One study published on the National Center for Biotechnology Information website, however, found that adolescents who self-harm are four times as likely to have substance use problems in adulthood.

 In 2015, 2 million Americans had an opioid use disorder involving prescription painkillers, and 591,000 suffered from heroin abuse, according to the American Society of Addiction Medicine.
 Although data on the co-occurrence of self-harm and opioid abuse is hard to come by, studies of suicidal behavior provide some insight.
 Suicide is the most extreme form of self-harm.
 One study found that 8 percent to 17 percent of people suffering from opioid addiction attempt suicide.
 If self-harm rates are similar, thousands of Americans suffering from opioid use disorder could also be engaging in forms of self-injury.